Jac-Zac/Thesis/README.md

 ### Pipeline approach

 My original idea was to approach the problem by crating a pipeline constructed of:
-> The template code for my idea can be found [hear](https://github.com/Jac-Zac/Thesis/blob/master/pipline_example/herbarium_app.py) even though some pieces are missing.

 - Text detection _(which I do not think should be too hard)_.

 - OCR/HTR.
 We could use many different models, my initial idea was to fine tune [TrOCR](https://arxiv.org/pdf/2109.10282.pdf)

 - NER (Name Entity Recognition).
-Simply use an LLM honestly I think any decent LORA 7b model would pretty much do the job.
+Simply use an LLM, honestly I think any decent LORA 7b model would pretty much do the job.

 - Compare the species names with the possible ones (maybe we will have a file for it).

+> The template code for my idea can be found [here](https://github.com/Jac-Zac/Thesis/blob/master/pipline_example/herbarium_app.py) even though some pieces are missing.

 ### End to end approach
 > This is the main approach I have explored as of now, since it required less time to get running.

 #### Leveraging advances in Document Understanding for my problem

 The main idea is to use a model that can do document understanding and make it suitable for our use case.
-The reason why both hear and for the OCR I wasn't thinking of developing a model from scratch will be explained later.
+The reason why I didn't developed a model from scratch will be explained later.
 (Even though I perhaps will explore the idea of custom models in the future).

-- I look at a few different models for Document Understanding and found [Donut](https://arxiv.org/pdf/2111.15664.pdf)
+- I have looked at a few different models for Document Understanding and found [Donut](https://arxiv.org/pdf/2111.15664.pdf)

-- I created a [few notebook](https://github.com/Jac-Zac/Thesis/tree/master/Donut_notebooks) to get the model running on my custom dataste.
+- I have created a [few notebook](https://github.com/Jac-Zac/Thesis/tree/master/Donut_notebooks) to get the model running on my custom dataste.

-- After a few runs that were uploaded to [this repo](https://huggingface.co/Jac-Zac/thesis_test_donut) I started to look at [failure cases hear](https://github.com/Jac-Zac/Thesis/blob/5bd9f8c58216e776efb6cc57b0b09665bd20a99d/inference/model_evaluation.ipynb).
+- After a few runs that were uploaded to [this repo](https://huggingface.co/Jac-Zac/thesis_test_donut).

+- I have also started looking at [failure cases here](https://github.com/Jac-Zac/Thesis/blob/5bd9f8c58216e776efb6cc57b0b09665bd20a99d/inference/model_evaluation.ipynb).
 In the future I also want to investigate the cross attention heatmap by modifying [this code](https://github.com/Jac-Zac/Thesis/blob/master/inference/template_for_cross_attention_heatmap_and_bounding_box.ipynb).
 Refer to [this discussion](https://github.com/clovaai/donut/issues/45) for more info about it.

 ### My reasoning